yannikmadeheim-del/pyFBS-nonlinear/docs/examples/basic_examples/02_interactive_display.rst

 ********
 Snapping
 ********
-If a mesh from an STL file is available there is possible to snapp the position of the object to the surface of the geometric object.
+If a mesh from an STL file is available there is possible to snap the position of the object to the surface of the geometric object.
-Furthermore, also the orientation of the object is alligned with the surface normal in the snapping point.
+Furthermore, the orientation of the object is also aligned with the surface normal at the snapping point.
 The snapping option can be disabled by holding down the letter ``T`` when moving the object in the 3D display.

 .. figure:: ./../data/snapping.gif